Providing Care for Multiple Conditions

 - Urologists, who are available for people with bladder problems related to a neurologic illness.

-- Foot and ankle orthopedists, who care for people with foot drop.
+- Foot and ankle orthopedists, who care for people with foot drop and deformities.

-- Sleep specialists, who are experts in the assessment and treatment of sleep problems related to a neurologic illness (such as Parkinson’s disease or multiple sclerosis) or which contribute to an illness (for example, headache).
+- Sleep specialists, who are experts in the assessment and treatment of sleep problems related to a neurologic illness (such as Parkinson’s disease, headache, or multiple sclerosis) or which contribute to an illness (for example, headache).

-- Geriatric specialists, who work closely with us to optimize the health of and reduce the impact of aging in people over age 60.
+- Geriatric specialists, who work closely with other team members to optimize the health of and reduce the impact of aging in people over age 60.

 Moreover, with very few exceptions, we offer these services in a single building with convenient parking.